Could a gut bug boost Crohn's treatment? new trial investigates

 Summary

-This study tests whether adding a specific gut bacteria, Akkermansia muciniphila, to the standard Crohn's disease drug infliximab can help heal the intestinal lining better than infliximab alone.
-The trial will involve 400 adults with active Crohn's disease.
-The main goal is to see if the combination leads to complete healing of ulcers in the gut.
+This study tests whether adding a specific gut bacteria (Akkermansia muciniphila) to the standard drug infliximab helps heal the intestinal lining better than infliximab alone in people with Crohn's disease.
+About 400 adults with active Crohn's will be randomly assigned to one of two groups.
+The goal is to see if the combination leads to more complete healing of gut ulcers.

 Disclaimer